Download the Sweetwater Wetlands Location Map

 - The Sweetwater Wetlands has more than 2.5 miles of pathways accessible to visitors.
 Almost 1,000 feet of pathway is concrete surfaced and ADA-approved for wheelchair access.

-- Bicycle riding and dogs are not allowed on the Sweetwater Wetlands property.
+- Bicycle riding, dogs, and horses are not allowed on the Sweetwater Wetlands property.

 - A west entrance to the Sweetwater Wetlands is open from the paved bicycle path along the east bank of the Santa Cruz River.
 Designed and built by Pima County for its "Loop" bicycle trail system, it includes a bench, trash bin, and bicycle racks.